rebecapastl/book-club-2.0/README.md

 #### See information about a user:

-By clicking over a user avatar, you will be redirected to a page detailing the user iformation:
+By clicking over a user avatar, you will be redirected to a page detailing the user information:
 - Name
 - Email
 - Books registered